Parasmehra0/Vrinda-Annual-Sales-Report-2024_Excel/README.md

 Sales by City and Gender: Stacked Column chart
 Top Performing Channels: Pie chart
 Sales by Age Group: Bar chart
-Pivot Tables: To summarize sales by City, Channel, Gender, and Age Group
+Pivot Tables: To summarize sales by City, Channel, Gender, and Age Group.

 🧠 Key Insights
 Women are more likely to purchase – ~65% of the total sales were made by female customers.